revenz/Fenrus/README.md

 A: There is no default user.
 Enter a username and password, then click the "Register" button.
 This will create a new administrator user.
 You can then go ot "System" and turn off registrations if you do not wish to allow open registrations.

-Q: What's with all the magic stuff?

-A: I named the app Fenrus, Erasmus was taken, from a wizard character from Quest for Glory.
-It's hard coming up with a domain, especially for something so generic as a homepage-type app.

-Q: Why is the logo a wolf when it's named after a magic rat?

-A: I googled Fenrus, found it's a giant wolf in World of Warcraft, I couldn't find a decent magic icon so I went for the Wolf for now.

 ---

 ## TODO
-- Implement an application update system, so users do not need to install a new version of Fenrus to get the latest applications
+- Implement an application update system, so users do not need to install a new version of Fenrus to get the latest applications.
+This will be done once the app has matured a little more.
+I need to add more helpers for different types of Smart apps.
 - Document how to write an application.
 These are written in Javascript and are not complex to write, however, there are some gotcha's that I need to document.